open-quantum-safe/liboqs-dotnet/README.md

 You can cross compile for different operating system using the [dotnet publish cli command](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-publish?tabs=netcore21).

-For more sample, see the scripts folder.
+For more sample, see the scripts folder which contains most of the use cases.

 ### Running the sample and test programs